 And this is where the big problem is – if you don’t think you are going to use a certain plugin for a long period of time, consider whether it’s worth adding it to your site.

-This can be a huge factor for mobile users who have limited speed or data available.
+This can be a very negative factor for mobile users who have limited speed or data available.

 See How Your Site Performs

-Sometimes deactivating a bad plugin is the worst thing you can do.
-Enter the white screen of death – a fatal error on your site that can be easily solved by a developer but one that should probably never have happened in the first place.
+Keep in mind, though, that sometimes deactivating a bad plugin is the worst thing you can do.
+Enter the white screen of death – a fatal error on your site that can be easily solved by a developer, but one that should probably never have happened in the first place.